eiriktsarpalis/typeshape-csharp/README.md

 ## Advantages & Disadvantages

+The library has a number of advantages:

-The obvious advantage is low barrier of entry when porting to NativeAOT: you don't need to write your own source generator for every datatype-generic component.
+1. Low barrier of entry when porting to NativeAOT: you get a source generator for free so don't need to write your own.
+2. The same source generator/type model can be used reused across multiple components, in theory meaning reduced compile times and static footprints.
+3. Reusable/consistent handling of the .NET/C# type system across components: struct vs class semantics, inheritance, virtual properties, init & required properties, etc.

-At the same time the approach has a number of drawbacks, namely:
+At the same time the approach also has a number of drawbacks, namely:

 1. Mapping the type model to any particular datatype-generic component needs to happen at runtime, which incurs one-off startup costs.
 2. The type model is defined using generic interfaces, which should have impact on the static footprint of a trimmed application.
 3. Whether using reflection or source gen, member access is driven using delegates is slower than direct access in inlined, "fast-path" serializers.
+4. At present there is no mechanism for filtering generated member accessors at compile time.